vuepress/vuepress-plugin-dehydrate/README.md

 VuePress will try to redirect unknown request `/foo` to `/foo.html` and `/foo/`.
 Other scenarios include redirecting `/` to `/zh/` or `/en/` based on navigator language.

-The snippet referenced above will work fine for most of the conditions.
+VuePress will work fine for most of the conditions.
 But if the page needs redirecting before rendering starts, uses server-side rendering and the pages before and after redirecting do not share an identical structure, this will lead to the problem called **SSR Mismatch**.

 ### An example to explain the mismatch